-- Coordinate with Lextran, public and private partners (such as Via-Creative) to help plan, fund, design, permit and construct unique and functional bus stop facilities including sidewalks, landing pads, signage, shelters, benches and other amenities. - Review zone changes, subdivision and development plans for transit accommodations and improvements.
-The MPO will bring Lextran into the conversation as necessary. - Work to incorporate "transit oriented design" (TOD) regulations and guidelines into development codes. - Provide documentation, maps, guidance, administrative, and other on-going assistance to Lextran and other federally-funded transit entities in the MPO area as needed. - Assist with assessing and analyzing transit improvements to implement transit system plans. - Work to improve the interconnectivity of transit, pedestrian and bicycle systems. - Assist in soliciting public input, analyzing and helping to resolve public transit concerns/issues. - Provide assistance to Lextran in evaluating various bid proposals, preparation of grant applications and other administrative work as requested. - Work with Lextran to prioritize short and long range transit plans and projects in the TIP and MTP. - Coordinate with Lextran to demonstrate fiscal balance within the transportation planning process as illustrated in TIP and MTP. - Continuously review transit laws, issues, best practices and case studies. - Provide assistance to Lextran, Wheels, FTSB, Bluegrass Ultra-transit Service (BUS) and other transit and para-transit providers to develop a Coordinated Public Transit Human Service Transportation Plan.Coordinate with Lextran and other transit provider agencies to establish Performance Targets related to Transit Asset Management and Transit Safety. - Continue assistance to Lextran and their consultants to maintain and utilize the new GIS-based transit route facilities inventory database developed jointly in FY-2018. - Assist Lextran in completing and submitting CMAQ and TAP applications.
+- Coordinate with Lextran, public and private partners to help plan, fund, design, permit and construct off bus facilities such as bus stops, connecting sidewalks, ramps/landing pads, signage, shelters, benches and other amenities. - Review zone changes, subdivision and development plans for transit accommodations and improvements.
+The MPO will bring Lextran into the conversation as necessary. - Work to incorporate "transit oriented design" (TOD) regulations and guidelines into development codes. - Provide documentation, maps, guidance, administrative, and other on-going assistance to Lextran and other federally-funded transit entities in the MPO area as needed. - Assist with assessing and analyzing transit improvements to implement transit system plans. - Work to improve the interconnectivity of transit, pedestrian and bicycle systems. - Assist in soliciting public input, analyzing and helping to resolve public transit concerns/issues. - Provide assistance to Lextran in evaluating various bid proposals, preparation of grant applications and other administrative work as requested. - Work with Lextran to prioritize short and long range transit plans and projects in the TIP and MTP. - Coordinate with Lextran to demonstrate fiscal balance within the transportation planning process as illustrated in TIP and MTP. - Work to increase transit ridership as a component of the Congestion Management Process. - Continuously review transit laws, issues, best practices and case studies. - Provide assistance to Lextran, Wheels, FTSB, Bluegrass Ultra-transit Service (BUS) and other transit and para-transit providers to develop a Coordinated Public Transit Human Service Transportation Plan.
+The goal of the Coordinated Plan is to improve transportation services and mobility for persons with disabilities,

+- older Americans, and individuals with lower incomes.
+The Plan is used to prioritize and award federal funding to projects that will address gaps in service for these populations. - Coordinate with Lextran and other transit provider agencies to maintain, monitor, and utilize Performance Targets related to Transit Asset Management and Transit Safety. - Continue assistance to Lextran and their consultants to maintain and utilize the new GIS-based transit route facilities inventory database developed jointly in FY-2018 to prioritize projects and funding. - Assist Lextran in completing and submitting CMAQ and TAP applications.

-- Transit and FTA transit projects and programs developed, programmed, and documented through the MTP and TIP. - An up-to-date Coordinated Public Transit Human Services Transportation Plan developed in consultation with the MPO and regional transit providers. > FY-2019 - o GIS-based "Transit Route Facilities Inventory Database" that is up-to-date and maintained. - Approved construction designs, encroachment permits and utility relocations for bus stop improvements. - Transit performance measures and targets developed and adopted by transit agencies and the MPO/TPC as required by the FAST Act. > FY-2019
+- o A listing of transit projects and FTA funds that are implemented through the MPO TIP and MTP. - o An up-to-date Coordinated Public Transit Human Services Transportation Plan developed in consultation with the MPO and regional transit providers. - o GIS-based "Transit Route Facilities Inventory Database" that is up-to-date and maintained. - o Approved construction designs, encroachment permits and utility relocations for bus stop improvements.